RoxaneVDB/Cogmaster-M2-Internship/README.md

 If you want to run the simulation on your computer, please download the whole file of a model and run big_manager.py (for example by writing in you terminal $python big_manager.py).
 You can modify the parameters in parameters.py to try other conditions for the simulations.

-# Videos
+# "Videos of model 1" and "Videos of model 2"
-contains example videos for both models.
+contains example videos for both models with a few different sets of parameters.